Top 10 Kailua Luxury Vacation Rentals

 You will want to make the short trek up to the Lanikai Pillboxes.
 This is a short, one-mile hike.
 Though the first part is quite steep, so this can be challenging for some in the beginning.
 The pillboxes themselves were shelter bunkers for soldiers during World War II.
 Also known as the Ka’iwa Ridge Trail, the Lanikai Pillboxes hike is considered one of the most scenic hikes.
 Providing the hikers with panoramic views of the coastlines, Koolau Mountains, and the Mokolua Islands in the distance.
 The entire hike round trip should take you from sixty to ninety minutes.
 Come before sunrise for some especially breathtaking scenes.

 Maunawili Falls Trail is a moderate 3.9 kilometer (about 2.5 miles) hike to a spectacular waterfall in the Waimanalo Rainforest Reserve.
 Accessible year-round, the trail can be muddy in the rainy seasons.
-This hike makes a wonderful day trip, bring a picnic lunch, even bathe in the pool at the base of the falls, weather permitting.
+This hike makes a wonderful day trip, bring a picnic lunch, and even bathe in the pool at the base of the falls, weather permitting.

 If you are looking for a challenge, head up to Olomana Trail.
 This is a more strenuous 7.1 kilometer (approximately 4.5 miles) hike, rated as difficult, this hike is very rewarding to those who do it.